seemyer/recipes/pumpkin_kaya.md

 ```

 ## steps
-1. Add pumpkin, coconut milk, and sugar to sauce pan over low heat.
-Whisk until combined.
+1. Combine all ingredients in a medium saucepan with a whisk and bring to a simmer over medium heat.
-2. Stirring frequently, cook until thickened, about 15 minutes.
-Kaya is done when a spoon leaves a clean streak in the bottom of the pan.
+2. Reduce the heat to low and simmer gently, uncovered.
+Cook, stirring frequently, until the kaya is thick and spreadable, about 40 minutes.
+(A spoon will leave a clean trail in the bottom of the pan.)
-3. Transfer to sterilized jar.
-Cool completely, then store in the refrigerator.
+3. Allow the pumpkin butter to cool to room temperature.
+Store in a sealed container in the refrigerator.

 ## notes
 *